DexterPOSH/PSRemotely/README.md

     }
 }
 ```
-If you want to run the very same tests on the remote node named say AD, then below is how you use PSRemotely.
+If you want to target the very same tests on the remote node named say Node1,Node2 & Node3 from your current workstation, you can use PSRemotely.

 Usage with PSRemotely: